abimbola001/Ansible/README.md

-# Ansible
+# Use case for  Ansible
 1. Using Ansible to apply Security baseline to Redhat 7 Linux servers
-2. Using Ansible  to push configuration  to network devices.
+2. Using Ansible  to push configuration  to network devices etc switches, fire